awarnke/crystal-facet-uml/readme.markdown

-crystal_facet_uml
+crystal-facet-uml
 =============

 <!-- What is it? -->
-crystal_facet_uml creates sysml/uml diagrams to document system and software architecture.
+crystal-facet-uml creates sysml/uml diagrams to document system and software architecture.

 <!-- For Whom?
 What can one do with it?
 Why does it help? -->
 As software architect, you create a set of diagrams describing use-cases, requirements, structural views, behavioral and deployment views.

 <!-- How does the tool solve the task?
 What is the data flow?
 Is it interoperable? input/output formats. required Environment? -->
-crystal_facet_uml keeps element names and element hierarchies consistent.
+crystal-facet-uml keeps element names and element hierarchies consistent.
-It exports diagrams in svg, pdf, ps and png formats to be used in text processing systems like docbook, html, latex.
+It exports diagrams in svg, pdf, ps and png formats to be used in text processing systems like docbook, html, latex. crystal-facet-uml exports the model to xmi format.
 This tool runs on your local linux PC and is based on glib, gdk, gtk, cairo, pango, sqlite.

 ![ScreenShot](user_doc/doc/screenshot_1.png)